ajairosen11/NoSql-ChatBot/README.md

 ## No-SQL MongoDB Chatbot

-This is a simple chatbot using Lanchain few-shot prompting.
+This is a simple chatbot using Langchain few-shot prompting to chat with MongoDB database